treverhines/PyGeoNS/README.rst

 Assuming that a high-end desktop computer is being used, this means that datasets will be limited to several dozen stations and a few years of daily observations.
-This limitation can be alleviated to some extent by using a compact prior covariance function (see below).
+This limitation can be alleviated to some extent by using a compact prior covariance function.

 PyGeoNS calculates strain on a transverse-mercator projection.
 It is assumed that the stations cover a sufficiently small area that such a